The Legend of Lutine

 An intimate cabin, melancholic sea depths and a lustrous gold room turning in a captain’s nightmare.
 Breath in the mysterious haze that surrounds this legend.

-When making the painterly shaders of the environment, we first tried to get close to the mood we wanted by completely lighting and shading the scene.
-Then we would render an isolated light- and shadow version of the scene to be made painterly in Photoshop and paint over it to push the renders where we wanted them.
-After that process, we could build a shader that uses the light and dark renders as a projected base for the final lighting.
+To make the painterly shaders of the environment, we first tried to get close to the mood I wanted by lighting and shading the scene.
+Then we would render an isolated light- and shadow version of the scene to be painted over in Photoshop.
+After that process, we build a shader that uses the light and dark renders as a projected base for the final lighting.
 This time with characters in the scene, and all the lighting and shadows reacting to the painterly base.

 The final result of this close shot of the captain.
 In this scene, you can see the shadow the captain casts on the table.